micmejia/bible-dump/NKJV/Matthew/Matt 12.md

 Then the Pharisees went out and plotted against Him, how they might destroy Him. ## Behold, My Servant

 ###### 15
 But when Jesus knew _it,_ He withdrew from there.
-And great [^c]multitudes followed Him, and He healed them all.
+And great multitudes followed Him, and He healed them all.

 ###### 16
 Yet He warned them not to make Him known,